sminez/penrose-from-scratch/progress-so-far.md

 In this episode we take a look at what a state extension is, how to set one up and where some of the code provided in the main Penrose crates makes use of them.

-- [ ] What are state extensions?
+- [x] What are state extensions?
-- [ ] Why do you need these in the first place?
+- [x] Why do you need these in the first place?
-- [ ] Adding a NamedScratchpad
+- [x] Adding a NamedScratchpad
-- [ ] How the statusbar works behind the scenes

 ---